oVirt/ovirt-site/source/feature/novnc-console.html.md

             -   `openssl pkcs12 -in /etc/pki/ovirt-engine/keys/websocket-proxy-standalone.p12 -nokeys > websocket-proxy-standalone.cer`
             -   `openssl pkcs12 -in /etc/pki/ovirt-engine/keys/websocket-proxy-standalone.p12 -nocerts -nodes > websocket-proxy-standalone.key`

-        3. Finally, copy these files and also engine certificate file (/etc/pki/ovirt-engine/certs/engine.cer) to machine with websocket proxy.
+        3. Finally, copy these files and also engine certificate file (`/etc/pki/ovirt-engine/certs/engine.cer`) to machine with websocket proxy.
-        4. Configure it in the /etc/ovirt-engine/ovirt-websocket-proxy.conf.d/10-setup.conf (see [Examples](Examples))
+        4. Configure it in the `/etc/ovirt-engine/ovirt-websocket-proxy.conf.d/10-setup.conf` (see below).
             -   (Please bear in mind that the certificate (`SSL_CERTIFICATE` (or their CA) must be recognized client browsers.)

 <!-- -->